watchduck/discrete_helpers/discretehelpers/walsh_perm/README_dev.md

-# attributes, properties and methods
+# attributes, metributes and methods

 ## attributes